-This is a scan that uses magnetic energy to build up a picture of the tissues inside your body.
+MRI scan stands for magnetic resonance imaging.
+This is a scan that uses magnetic energy and radio waves to build up a picture of the tissues inside your body.
+MRI scans can produces images from different angles all around the body.
 Sometimes your doctor will use a CT scan and an MRI scan to build a clearer picture of your organs.

 Before the test